brwitten/hello-world/README.md

 # hello-world
-this is my first application using html, css, and js
+This is my first application using html, css, and Javascript, please be kind :)